 She received her Bachelor's degree in Psychology from Sophie Newcomb College and Master's degree in Social Work from the Tulane School of Social Work at Tulane University.
 She has been practicing Clinical Social Work in various settings since 1983.

-In addition to teaching for over 20 years in the BSW programs at Idaho State University and TWU, Sandra developed, and currently supervises, a Veterinary Social Work internship program at the Center for Veterinary Specialty Emergency Care in Lewisville, Texas.
+In addition to serving as Associate Professor for over 20 years in the BSW programs at Idaho State University and TWU, Sandra developed, and supervised a Veterinary Social Work internship program at the Center for Veterinary Specialty Emergency Care in Lewisville, Texas.
 She provides a full range of consulting services to other hospitals interested in developing VSW programs of their own.

 Sandra also practices privately, with extensive experience providing supervision and counseling services.

 IN HER WORDS:

 "Even before obtaining my Bachelors in Psychology and my Masters in Social Work, I was committed to the human-animal connection, which I thought could be beneficial for both species.
 I feel a responsibility, after helping to elevate the perceived value of the human-animal bond within our society, to continue to provide support to the veterinarians and veterinary professionals who work diligently in honor of this relationship.
 With acceptance of the value of animals in our lives, the work of veterinarians has become more important and should be supported in all ways possible."